 - Getting vaccinated against HPV, which can reduce your risk of cervical cancer and genital warts

-If you think you may have been exposed to chlamydia or are experiencing any symptoms of the infection, you should see a doctor or healthcare provider.
+If you think you may have been exposed to chlamydia or are experiencing any chlamydia symptoms, you should see a doctor or healthcare provider.
 They can perform tests to diagnose the infection and provide treatment if necessary.
 Getting treated as soon as possible is important to prevent the infection from causing further health problems.

 Diagnosis of chlamydia involves a physical exam and laboratory testing.
 To determine the existence of the bacteria, your medical practitioner might collect a sample of fluid from your cervix or urethra or conduct a urine test.